Samuel-dot-cloud/File-Manager/README.md

 # PROJECT NAME. :arrow_forward::high_brightness:
 The project is titled 'File Manager'.
-For more information check [this]()out
+For more information check [this](https://medium.com/@successam336/delving-into-electron-file-manager-74be8ade5167?sk=f8ad90e090ef6836f9e09eed9680a85a) out.

 ## DESCRIPTION OF PROJECT.